✓ ✓

 Accountability and innovation are required for Canada to secure livestock animal traceability

-14min read
+18min read

-Cows heading to grass
+Cows heading to grass.
+Credit: Flokk Systems

-• Resolution of deficiencies understood since 2016 in Canadian livestock animal traceability have once again been delayed.
+• Resolution of deficiencies in Canadian livestock animal traceability understood since 2016 have once again been delayed.

 • The deliverables, technology, and stakeholders of this initiative are obsolete.